simplefoc/simplefoc.github.io/docs/simplefoc_library/digging_deeper/libray_source/index.md

         float voltage_limit; //!< limiting voltage set to the motor

         /**
-         * Set phase voltages to the harware
+         * Set phase voltages to the hardware
          *
          * @param Ua phase A voltage
          * @param Ub phase B voltage